Oti River

-The Oti River or Pendjari River is an international river in West Africa.
+The Oti River or Pendjari River (French: Rivière Pendjari) is an international river in West Africa.
 It rises in Benin, forms the border between Benin and Burkina Faso, flows through Togo, and joins the Volta River in Ghana.

 Geography

 The Oti River is about 520 km long.
 Its headwaters are in Benin and Burkina Faso, it flows through Benin and Togo and joins the Volta River in Ghana.
 Tributaries on the left bank in Togo originate from the Togo Mountains to the south.
-One of its eastern tributaries is the Kara River, the confluence being on the Ghana–Togo border, where another tributary joins from the south, the Koumongou River.
+One of its eastern tributaries is the Kara River, the confluence being on the Ghana–Togo border, where another tributary, the Koumongou River, joins from the south.
 The mouth of the Oti was formerly on the Volta River, but it now flows into Lake Volta reservoir in Ghana.

 The river crosses the northern part of Togo in a savannah-clad valley some 40 or 50 km wide.
 Along the margins of the river is gallery forest which floods periodically.
 The dry season here lasts from about November until April, with the hot dry Harmattan wind blowing from the north.
 At this time of the year the river's flow is minimal.
-Both the Oti and the Koumongou have floodplains, some 10 and 4 km wide respectively.
+Both the Oti and the Koumongou have floodplains, some 10 and 4 km wide, respectively.
 These flood extensively during the wet season, but during the dry season they become dry, dusty plains, with the occasional pond or lake in a depression.
 Cattle graze on the floodplains during the dry season.
-There is also some small scale growing of crops, and the hunting of game takes place there.
+There is also some small-scale growing of crops, and the hunting of game takes place there.